dlstride/sendbird-chat-prototype/README.md

 # sendbird-chat-prototype

-Chat prototype provided by SendBird updated to use AngularJS and TypeScript.
+Updated SendBird’s basic Javascript sample and to use AngularJS and TypeScript in an ASP.NET MVC website.

+SendBird provides chat as a service functionality for applications (www.sendbird.com).